Carl Hiaasen: Personal life

 Hiaasen lives in Vero Beach, Florida.
 He is a fly fisherman who has won the Invitational Fall Fly Bonefish Tournament in Islamorada six times, fishing with guide Tim Klein.

 His wife is Katie Fox, whom he married in 2020.
 Hiaasen was previously married to Connie, a nurse, whom he thanks in the dedication for Skin Tight.
+Hiaasen married Connie when he was 17-years-old.
+The couple had one child and divorced after 26 years.
+Hiaasen then married Fenia Clizer, with whom he also shares one child.